websockets/ws/doc/ws.md

 compared to the threshold.
 This determines if compression is used for the entire message.

-`callback` will be added as a listener for the `listening` event on the HTTP server when not operating in "noServer" mode.
+`callback` will be added as a listener for the `'listening'` event on the HTTP server when not operating in "noServer" mode.

 ### Event: 'close'